kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 To exchange events between several endpoints, it is required that those endpoints were attached to the same owner.
 Depending on the application, owners may be person, groups of people, or organizations.
-As an example we can take joint-stock company.
-Company it's our endpoint and all members are equal owners.
+As an example we can take account of some company in social network.
+Endpoint in this example it's account and owner it's group of people which has access to it.
 Kaa provides necessary APIs to attach/detach endpoints to/from owners through one of the following two flows:

 * [Owner access token flow](#owner-access-token-flow)